-- Voluntary publication of the Countryby-Country Report (CbCr) prepared according to OECD and GRI-207 criteria. - The published CbCR report contains economic magnitudes related to the Group's performance, as well as a description of its business model with background information on the business activities carried out in each country. - The CbCR is made public at the same time as it is submitted to the Tax Authorities (with a one-year lag).
+- Voluntary publication of the Countryby-Country Report (CbCR) prepared in accordance with OECD and GRI-207 criteria. - The country-by-country report published contains economic magnitudes related to the Group's performance, as well as a description of its business model with contextual information on the business activities carried out in each country. - The Country-by-Country Report is made public at the time it is submitted to the Inland Revenue (with a one-year lag).